csakip/MapMancer/README.md

 MapMancer is an open source battlemap application to aid online tabletop RPG sessions.

-## Usage
+## How to use it

 You can use it in two ways:

 - Online - Navigate to https://csakip.github.io/MapMancer
 - Installed - Use the installer provided for your operating system in the [latest release](https://github.com/csakip/MapMancer/releases/latest).
-The installed app can save files to your local system more easily, but otherwise they are identical.
+The installed app can save files to your local system more easily but otherwise they are identical.

----

 ## Contributing